coder/docs/setup/upgrade/index.md

 ## Recommendations

-- As with any significant maintenance operation, we **strongly recommend** taking a snapshot of the database before proceeding with the upgrade.
-In the event that there are upgrade issues, it is simpler and safer to roll back directly at the database level, since it guarantees restoration of the system to a known working condition.
+- As with any significant maintenance operation, we **strongly recommend** taking a snapshot of the database before upgrading.
+If there are upgrade issues, it is simpler and safer to roll back at the database level since it guarantees restoration of the system to a known working condition.

-- We recommend updating no more than one major version at a time (i.e., we recommend moving from 1.28 to 1.29 only).
+- We recommend updating no more than one major version at a time (e.g., we recommend moving from 1.28 to 1.29 only).

 ## Prerequisites